 Jack stepped slowly towards her, reached out, and softly took her hands in his own.
-He was one of those that had held onto his past.
-He had revealed only glimpses of it to Lana since her turning.
-She owed Jack her entire existence, and therefore never asked him to reveal anything from before their time together.
+He was one of those that had held onto his past, revealing only glimpses of it to Lana since her turning.
+She owed Jack her entire existence, and therefore she never asked him to reveal anything from before their time together.
 She knew what he had said to her before her turning was just a fraction of the pain he had suffered, possibly more painful than the circumstances that had brought her to this very room, thousands of miles away to a different land and different time.
 She felt his silence on the matter was payment enough for all he had done for her.
 He was her maker, her teacher, and the only love she had ever known.

-Jack, still holding her hands, looked lovingly into her eyes and spoke softly "Tonight, my love, you will know all that I know, from my first thoughts to those present in my mind.
-Take of my blood and know what I know."
+Jack, still holding her hands, looked lovingly into her eyes and spoke softly.
+“Tonight, my love, you will know all that I know, from my first thoughts to those present in my mind.
+Take of my blood and know what I know.”
 With that Jack tilted his head and exposed his neck.

 Lana stood there silent, knowing that to offer oneself as a vampire to another was to make them equals.
 Blood is so much more than just a life essence.
 To drink the blood of another vampire is to join their life force with yours.
-Whether a vampire's own blood is offered freely or gained by force, consuming another vampire's blood allows you to acquire their entire past, as well as the pasts of all those they have taken.
+Whether a vampire’s own blood is offered freely or gained by force, consuming another vampire’s blood allows you to acquire their entire past, as well as the pasts of all those they have taken.
 Allowing all your knowledge and skills to be given to another vampire could mean life or death to yourself.
 It allows others to know you as you know yourself, exposing strengths and weaknesses.
-And... you have to eventually trust them to release their bite.
+And… you have to trust them to release their bite eventually.
 To be able to know Jack in this way was a great honor, one that Lana would never betray.

 Why now, she wondered?
 Did this have something to do with the way he had been acting?
-She knew there would probably be experiences she would not want to see, the tragedies of his past, and she feared, seeing them may lead to the truth about why he was acting unusually tense.
+She knew there would probably be experiences she would not want to see, the tragedies of his past, and she feared seeing them may lead to the truth about why he was acting unusually tense.

-"Are you sure, why now?" she questioned
+“Are you sure?
+Why now?” she questioned.

 Her fangs emerged slowly from their withdrawn state, and as she lost herself in Jack’s eyes, his right hand softly caressed the side of her cheek, ran back through her hair, and gently pulled her head to his neck.